commonhaus/foundation/bylaws/2-cf-membership.md

 **Code Owners:** The `CODEOWNERS` file in a GitHub project organization's repository specifies individuals responsible for code in a repository.
 Nominated Project Leaders should be listed in their project's CODEOWNERS file.
 The CF wants to ensure that individuals representing the project on the EGC have a demonstrable commitment to that project's ongoing health and success.

-For more details, see [About Code Owners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).
+For more details, see [About Code Owners (GitHub)](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) or [Code Owners (GitLab)](https://docs.gitlab.com/ee/user/project/codeowners/)

 ## General Members